Camp Arbuckle (1) |

 A CSA star-shaped 18-gun earthwork manned by 3000 soldiers, located on the south bank of the Blue River.
 The troops were quartered in tent camps, not permanent barracks.
 Never attacked by the Union and abandoned after the war.
 The site is on private property.
 See also Civil War Album.com || Choctaw Nation School of Language

 Confederate troops occupied the Armstrong Academy (1844) and used it as a hospital.
 Located two and one-half miles north of town.
 The school burned down in 1921.

 Fort Towson (Historic Site and Military Park)

-Only ruins remain of this frontier fort, but the sutler's building has been reconstructed.
+Only ruins remain of this frontier fort, but the sutler's building has been reconstructed, now used as the visitor center.
 Originally built as a border post between the US and Mexico, located on the east bank of Gates Creek six miles north of the Red River.
 Abandoned and burned in 1829.
 Rebuilt south of the creek and called Camp Phoenix briefly before being called Cantonment Towson.
 Renamed again in 1832.
 This time it was built to protect the relocated Choctaw Indians from the native Plains tribes.
 This post was also used as the Choctaw Indian Agency for a time and as the Choctaw Nation capital after 1854.
 It was used by the Confederates during most of the Civil War as headquarters of the CSA Indian Territory Department.
 This was the site of the last Confederate troop surrender on June 23, 1865, by General Stand Watie's Cherokee troops.
-A visitor center is on site.

 (1834), near Platter ?